medic/cht-docs/content/en/hosting/4.x/_partial_migration_3x_docker_to_4x_k3s.md

 The next part of  the guide assumes your K3s cluster is already prepared.
 If not, please run the set of commands [here](https://docs.k3s.io/quick-start).

+We are also going to utilize the `cht-deploy` script from the [cht-core](https://github.com/medic/cht-core) repo.
+If you don't already have that, clone it.

 ## Prepare Node Storage

 ```shell